Aortic Aneurysm Ultrasound Screening in Dublin

 This procedure is a painless ultrasound scan that will only take about 10 to 15 minutes.
 It is advised to wear comfortable and loose clothing to facilitate the scan.
-The Sonographer will give immediate verbal results and when applicable, your attending physician will be informed of the result.
 You will also be given a written report, usually within 24 to 48 hours after your appointment and imaging if necessary.

 During the procedure, a small amount of gel will be used on your abdominal area.
 A transducer will be placed on top of your abdomen that will enable the Sonographer to view images on the ultrasound monitor.